Last Updated on June 27, 2025 by Julian Espinosa

 Safe Transportation

-Getting around Cuba offers various options like taxis and buses.
-However, some vehicles may not be in the best condition.
-If you’re renting a car, check it carefully before driving off.
-For most seniors, the best option is often to hire a driver or join guided tours, ensuring you’re in capable hands throughout your journey.
+Getting around Cuba offers various options including taxis, buses, and rental cars.
+However, some vehicles may not meet international safety standards.
+For most seniors, hiring a driver or joining guided tours ensures you’re in capable hands throughout your journey.

 Avoiding Scams and Theft